dolthub/docs/content/introduction/getting-started/data-bounties.md

 In order to make a pull request against the bounty database, you need to make some changes in your fork.
 There are a few ways to do this:

 - Use file upload or make changes using the SQL Console on DoltHub
-- Clone the database and use the command line, SQL, or [Doltpy](https://github.com/dolthub/doltpy) to make changes
+- Clone the database and use the command line or SQL to make changes

 It doesn't matter how you make changes, as long as they are correct.